csskene/linear-analysis-tools/README.md

 # Linear stability analysis code specifically for Taira Lab

 Scalable code for conducting linear analyses using the python bindings of PETSc and SLEPc.
+Inspired by some code written by [Miguel Fosas de Pando](https://github.com/miguelfp/nthRootsOfUnity).

 ## PETSc and SLEPc requirements
 ```